 No. Injuries are covered only if they arise in the course and scope of your employment and in a compensable fashion.
 You must have suffered an injury by accident, by specific traumatic incident or by an occupational disease process.
 Each of these terms is extensively defined in the law.

 Basically, an accident means that something unusual had to happen, such as a trip, slip or fall, which causes you to be hurt.
 However, any unusual circumstance may constitute an accident.
 A specific traumatic incident has to be related to the work assigned, and only applies if you injure your back or develop a hernia.

 An occupational disease occurs when you contract one of approximately 20 listed occupational diseases, such as blisters, anthrax, tenosynovitis, asbestosis, various types of poisoning, hearing loss and other conditions.
 In addition, if you have a disease that is characteristic of and peculiar to a particular trade, occupation or employment, but excluding all ordinary diseases of life to which the general public is equally exposed, then you may have an occupational disease.

 You have two years to file the claim with the Industrial Commission, under most circumstances.
 You are required to report the accident to your employer in writing within 30 days.
 If you have an occupational disease, file as soon as the doctor tells you about it.
 When we represent an injured employee, we file the claim with the Industrial Commission so that you do not have to worry about the two-year limit.

-There are a number of fine workers’ compensation lawyers in North Carolina, and you should tell any lawyer that you are thinking about hiring based on how much experience he or she has with North Carolina workers’ compensation cases.
+There are a number of fine workers’ compensation lawyers in North Carolina, and you should ask any lawyer that you are thinking about hiring about their experience in litigating Workers’ Compensation cases.
+Experience matters!
 Beyond that, you should try to hire a lawyer who has time to talk with you about your case initially and with whom you are comfortable discussing medical issues, your income and your hopes for the future.